ALiono/PoGo/index.md

 Started from a passive user, I instantly hooked up and created my account.
 Posting one or two things that I think people will be interested at.

+Started from a guest, I finally chose to made account after months of lurking.
+I posted one or two things that I think people will be interested in.

 At a point of time, I even made it into a top 200 Reddit contributors by karma and even until now I am still actively posting things and even help moderating local community subreddit.